Thursday, December 12, 2013

 BINTAN

-LOMBOK - THE GILI ISLANDS
+LOMBOK - THE NORTH WEST GILI ISLANDS

 LOMBOK - THE KUTA LOMBOK AREA